l404NotFoundl/Effect-of-Free-Male-Contraceptive-Availability-on-the-STDs-Prevalence-in-NYC-Districts/README.md

 Over the past 6 years, the New York Department of Health and Mental Hygiene (NYC DOHMH) had been actively monitoring the NYC Condom Availability Program and collecting the data from different sources.
 This program was designed to provide free male condoms and other sexually related products to the public, such as female condoms, lubricant, etc. Not only the NYC DOHMH wanted to know the effect of distributing free male contraceptives on the prevalence of Sexually Transmitted Diseases (STDs) in the city, they also wanted to use the analytic methods to further understand the advantage and drawbacks of delivering free condoms to the public and alter the related public health policies based on the analysis results.

+Aside from the government agencies, there were other private institutions who also provided male contraceptives, like the Male Contraceptive Project.
+By providing free access to contraceptives, the NYC DOHMH and other related research facilities were expecting a reduction in the unwanted pregnancies and STDs in the community and as a result reducing the future healthcare costs.

 ## Methodology